-Are services caring?
-We found that this practice was providing caring services in accordance with the relevant regulations.
-No action 🖌 Patients were complimentary about the practice and how the staff treated them.
+Patients were complimentary about the practice and how the staff treated them.
 Patients commented positively on how caring and helpful staff were, describing them as friendly, compassionate and professional.

 Patients felt listened to and were given appropriate information and support regarding their care or treatment.
 They felt their dentist explained the treatment they needed in a way they could understand.
 Staff had a good awareness of how to support patients who may lack capacity to make decisions about their dental care and treatment.

 Are services responsive to people's needs?

 We found that this practice was providing responsive care in accordance with the relevant regulations.

-No action 🖌 The practice had a complaints process which was available to support any patients who wished to make a complaint.
+The practice had a complaints process which was available to support any patients who wished to make a complaint.
 The process described the timescales involved for responding to a complaint and who was responsible in the practice for managing them.
 Complaints were investigated and responded to in a timely manner and a suitable explanation and apology was offered.

 Appointment times met the needs of patients and waiting times were kept to a minimum.
 Staff told us all patients who requested an urgent appointment would be seen where possible on the same day or within 24 hours.

 Patients who had difficulty understanding care and treatment options were suitably supported.

 The practice had a procedure in place for dealing with complaints.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.

-No action 🖌 The nurse described an open and transparent culture where they were comfortable raising and discussing concerns with each other.
+The staff we spoke with described an open and transparent culture where they were comfortable raising and discussing concerns with each other.

 There was a pro-active approach to identify safety issues and make improvements in procedures.
 There was candour, openness, honesty and transparency amongst all staff we spoke with.

 Patients' views were regularly sought by way of a patient survey and these were acted upon as required.

 The dental care records were maintained appropriately giving due regard to guidance provided by the Faculty of General Dental Practice (FGDP) regarding clinical examinations and record keeping.

-Hungarian DentaCare Ltd
+Forest & Ray Dental Practice

+Detailed findings